Wednesday 20 August 1941

 Italian S-79 torpedo bombers under the command of Captain Buscaglia hit and damage 4782-ton British tanker Turbo north of Damietta, Egypt.
 The tanker is taken under tow to Port Said.
 Everyone survives, but Turbo is in very bad shape.
 On 4 April 1942, when an attempt is made to tow the Turbo to Aden for repairs, the tanker breaks in half and sinks.

 Operation Treacle, the replacement of Australian troops at Tobruk, continues with a small convoy departing from Alexandria.
 It consists of minelaying cruiser Latona and destroyers Kipling, Nizam, and Kingston carrying Polish troops of the Carpathian Brigade while escorted by light cruisers Ajax and Neptune.
-During the withdrawal from Tobruk, destroyer Nizam is damaged by a near miss from a Luftwaffe attack off Bardia but makes it back to Alexandria, partially under tow.
+During the withdrawal from Tobruk, destroyer Nizam is damaged by a near miss from a Luftwaffe attack off Bardia but makes it back to Alexandria, partially in tow.

 Royal Navy submarine Otus arrives at Malta carrying supplies from Alexandria.
 Its cargo includes 18 passengers.